Concerning the COVID-19 situation:

 Machine the Differential Carrier for Proper Fit: (Updated 12/23/08)

-By the way - back in the day when Cub Cadet machined their cast iron case transaxles, shafts and gears, quality control wasn't as strict as it is today with the precision of CNC machines.
-The same is true with the Kohler cast iron case engine blocks, camshafts and crankshafts.
+By the way - back in the day when Cub Cadet machined their cast iron housing transaxles, shafts and gears, quality control wasn't as strict as it is today with the precision of CNC machines.
+The same is true with the Kohler cast iron engine blocks, camshafts and crankshafts.
 That's why the ring and pinion gear teeth require [steel] shims to set the clearance and back-lash, and the tapered bearings need to be shimmed to set the preload.
 And the camshaft and crankshaft require shimming (steel shims or various thicknesses of gaskets) to set the end-play clearances of either.
 Nowadays, thanks to the precision of CNC (Computer Numeric Control) machining, virtually all makes and models of transaxles, transmissions and engine blocks don't require shims... for anything!
 As a matter of fact, many of them don't even use or require gaskets.
 They use silicone sealant instead (except for the head gasket(s) on the engines).
 By the way - I've always preferred to use clear RTV silicone adhesive sealant for three reasons: Due to metal warpage (which is unavoidable in most cases), gaskets don't always seal the irregularities and imperfections between mating surfaces, especially thin metal covers; being it's an adhesive, it bonds parts together, forming a leak-proof seal; and being it's clear, a thin bead of silicone makes for a clean and professional-looking repair job.
 When applied sparingly, it can't be easily seen or noticed between the parts.

 Machine the Axles for Proper Fit: